matias-io/event-frontend/README.md

 You can explore the backend code here:
 [GitHub Repository](https://github.com/matias-io/focusify/tree/main/backend/src)

+If you want to run it, you need to first build it,

+If you are running it on a UNIX environment, please do the following :

+        // Builds the project
+        Scarb build

+        // deploys the account (only do ONCE on initiation) starkli account deploy account.json --keystore keystore.json

+        // Declaration
+        starkli declare target/dev/backend_HelloStarknet.contract_class.json--account account.json --keystore keystore.json

+        // Deployment to Starkscan
+        starkli deploy [hash] [constructor params] --account account.json --keystore keystore.json

 ## Frontend

 Note: If errors occur due to outdated packages. use **--force** flag.